GongT/baobao/@gongt/vscode-helpers/docs/vscode-helpers.api.md

 // @public (undocumented)
 export let extensionState: ExtensionState;

+// Warning: (ae-forgotten-export) The symbol "ExtensionFileSystem" needs to be exported by the entry point _export_all_in_one_index.d.ts
-// Warning: (ae-missing-release-tag) "ExtensionStorage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "filesystem" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ExtensionStorage {
-    // (undocumented)
-    readonly global: Memento;
-    // (undocumented)
-    readonly workspace: Memento;
-}

-// Warning: (ae-missing-release-tag) "extFs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const extFs: ExtensionFileSystem;
+export const filesystem: ExtensionFileSystem;

-// Warning: (ae-missing-release-tag) "extStor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const extStor: ExtensionStorage;

 // Warning: (ae-missing-release-tag) "getPackageJson" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //